te-yun/if-sitesearch/docs/FAQ.md

     * Site Search is an on-demand SaaS offering from IntraFind Software AG to enable website operators to provide search functionality for their websites.

+* What ist the advantage of using Site Search vs using search backends like *Elasticsearch* directly?
+    * Site Search removes Elasticsearch as your direct dependency when introducing a search to a website.
+    In fact Site Search does not only rely on Elasticsearch but on additional components from *IntraFind AG* that **improve the quality of search results**.
+Also Site Search is a **managed service** that removes the burden of operations from your organization.

 * What is the difference between **sites** and **pages**?
     * A **site** is a *website* that can contain thousands of **pages**.
     You may have two **sites**: *en.example.com* and *de.example.com*